levi-x00/my-devops-portfolio/README.md

 # My DevOps Portofolio

-This repo showcases of my work and my experience working as Cloud/DevOps/Site Reliability Engineer and any related field while keeping all proprietary confidential.
+This repo showcases of my research and development (RnD) and my experience working as Cloud/DevOps/Site Reliability Engineer and any related field while keeping all proprietary confidential.

 The following some projects that I worked in the past.